-Quality Formations, a London-based company formation experts, has assessed all of the UK’s 69 cities in order to find the best places to start a new company.
+Quality Company Formations, London-based company formation experts, have assessed all of the UK’s 69 cities in order to find the best places to start a new company.
 Here we list the UK’s top (and bottom) 10 business cities, and explain both how and why they’ve developed the country’s top up-and-coming startup scenes.

 Starting a business in the UK isn’t always easy.
 Access to finance and quality of life play a huge role in the successful launch of it.
 Meanwhile, costly overheads have the ability to make or break even the most promising of startups.
 Consequently, commercial success largely depends upon a company’s geographical location.
 That’s why we set out to discover which of the UK’s 69 cities have the best climate in which to launch new startups.